Tailoring Instantaneous Time Mirrors for Time Reversal Focusing in Absorbing Media: ITM for Electromagnetic Waves

 where $T_\mathrm{rev}$ is the time period of $\lambda_{\mathrm{rev}}$.
 Empirical analysis shows time persistence is proportional to the wavelength and inversely proportional to the wave speed, suggesting that $P$ is an invariant in the absence of absorption.
 The fractions of $T_\mathrm{rev}$ and $\lambda_{\mathrm{rev}}$ defined were chosen to allow relative comparisons of the different foci in this paper, however, other choices can be made as long as the comparisons remain meaningful.

-Fourth, we utilize \emph{entropy} to characterize the ``concentration'' of the field at $t_\mathrm{focus}$ relative to other foci at different times.
-This method has been used to identify the time reversal focus instant without tracking the field in any particular location~\cite{Wu:1998, Kosmas:2005, Mukherjee:2019}.
+Fourth, we utilize \emph{{minimum entropy deconvolution}}\footnote{{To avoid ambiguity, the minimum entropy deconvolution, introduced by Ralph A. Wiggins, is not related to the thermodynamic entropy~\cite{Wehrl:1978} or the Shannon entropy~\cite{Shannon:1948}.}}{~\cite{Wiggins:1978, Wu:1998}}{, also known as simply {\em entropy} in the time reversal field~\cite{Kosmas:2005, Mukherjee:2019},} to characterize the ``concentration'' of the field at $t_\mathrm{focus}$ relative to other foci at different times.
+This method has been used to identify the refocusing instant without tracking the field in any particular location~\cite{Kosmas:2005, Mukherjee:2019}.
 It assumes a time-reversed focus in space would exhibit a localized field with minimal disorder everywhere else.
-For a discretized 2D space grid, the entropy $S$ can be expressed by
+For a discretized 2D space grid, the entropy $S$ can be expressed by {the inverse varimax norm}

 where the density of the energy stored in the electric field is

 since the simulations use the transverse magnetic mode of the finite difference time domain method.